 Jewish Cultural Heritage Project - First Three Months Online

-On 2 March 2020, POLIN Museum, together with its partners – The Center for Studies of Holocaust and Religious Minorities, The European Wergeland Centre, The Falstad Centre as well as the Jewish museums in Oslo and in Trondheim, and the Emanuel Ringelblum Jewish Historical Institute in Warsaw – began a long-term "Jewish Cultural Heritage" project [Żydowskie Dziedzictwo Kulturowe - ŻDK], supported by the EEA Grant and the state budget.
+On 2 March 2020, POLIN Museum, together with its partners – The Norwegian Center for Holocaust and Minority Studies, The European Wergeland Centre, The Falstad Centre as well as the Jewish museums in Oslo and in Trondheim, and the Emanuel Ringelblum Jewish Historical Institute in Warsaw – began a long-term "Jewish Cultural Heritage" project [Żydowskie Dziedzictwo Kulturowe - ŻDK], supported by the EEA Grants and the state budget.
 In mid-March, the Museum and its partner institutions were forced to close due to the COVID-19 pandemic.
 Over the past three months, we have been reaching out to our audience through the Internet.

 From 2 March to 1 June 2020, the "Jewish Cultural Heritage" project scored 3,358,800 views through social media, with 1,446,270 page views.